nikoltchovskaa/nikoltchovska.de/content/posts/pigeons/index.md

 I decided to use my old iPhone 6S as a camera: Its small, has a battery, works without any configuration and most importantly: I had it at hand.
-After finding a suitable position on my window, I designed a very simple holding bracket, 3D printed it and glued it on my balcony window using [3M mounting tape](https://www.amazon.de/3M-VHB-Hochleistungsklebeband-schwarz-doppelseitiges/dp/B00EDLPG7Y/ref=sr_1_6?keywords=3M+tape&qid=1650114049&sr=8-6) [^tape].
+After finding a suitable position on my window, I designed a simple holding bracket, 3D printed it and glued it on my balcony window using [3M mounting tape](https://www.amazon.de/3M-VHB-Hochleistungsklebeband-schwarz-doppelseitiges/dp/B00EDLPG7Y/ref=sr_1_6?keywords=3M+tape&qid=1650114049&sr=8-6) [^tape].
 I use [this app](https://apps.apple.com/de/app/ipcamera-high-end-networkcam/id570912928?l=en) to get a MJPEG stream of its camera.
 It works good and